droyti/LoadAnyLevel/README.md

-# LoadAnyLevel
+# Load Any Level
 A mod for The Walking Dead: The Telltale Definitive Series that lets you load any level in the game.

 This mod currently only works with The Walking Dead: The Telltale Definitive Series.
-It's also highly recommended that you back up your `WDC_pc_Boot_data.ttarch2` file!
-If you don't, you'll need to delete & verify or reinstall the game in order to return it to its original state!

 ## Installation

+### Version 4 and above

+1. Download the mod from https://github.com/droyti/LoadAnyLevel/releases.

+2. Extract the zip into your game's Archives folder

+### Version 3 and below

+> #### Warning: Before installing, it's hihgly recommended that you back up your `WDC_pc_Boot_data.ttarch2` and `WDC_pc_Menu_data.ttarch2` files!
+If not, and you wish to uninstall the mod, you'll have to delete these archives & verify your installation!

 1. Download the mod from https://github.com/droyti/LoadAnyLevel/releases.